 For a while, I tried to keep up.
 I tried surgery, chemicals, potions and experiments, but nothing worked; I always remained precisely the same, and every surgeon reported it as a fight to get anywhere near the area I wanted to change.
 My body was impenetrable, inviolable, and completely unwilling – or, more likely, unable – to evolve.

 Language.
 No-one ever considers language when they want to live forever.
-Do you honestly think that language was going to stay the same forever?
+Do you honestly think that language was going to stay the same?
 I picked up new slang and idioms quickly enough; after all, I was living in the culture, wasn’t I?
 But when I left, and I travelled, I began to pick up bits and pieces of other languages too.
 I wasn’t always fluent, but I could usually get by.

 The centuries and millennia rolled past, and I watched as the world changed and adapted.
 Major wars had long ceased, and the world was politically united, both internationally and inter-galactically.
 It turned out that humanity was actually one of the oldest species in the galaxy.
 I watched as, in time, my fellow human beings – if you can still call them that – began to evolve beyond the need for physical bodies.
 One by one, humanity ascended to a higher plane of existence.
 It was a joyous time of rapture, and I watched with amazement and fascination.
 And more than my fair share of envy.
 I remained resolutely physical.

 Eventually, the Earth was deserted, except for me.
 I remained, alone, and savoured the silence of London – a first, after all these millions of millennia!
 No other human ever returned to visit, although I wasn’t surprised; after all, why would they?
-They in a different realm, savouring new experiences and new lives, and there wasn’t anything left for them on Earth.
+They were in a different realm, savouring new experiences and new lives, and there wasn’t anything left for them on Earth.
 I doubt I would have done any differently.

 I’d wondered if other species might start to colonise the world, or if some of the lower life forms that were left might start to evolve.
 I soon realised why neither of those things would happen; the sun was becoming engorged.